omolazabal/moredatastructures.com/docs/essentials/coding-exercise.md

 The `1-dynamic-memory` codebase consists of a program that allows one to enroll students into a course.
 You will be filling in the empty functions in `src/course.cpp` in order complete this exercise.

 !!! warning
-    In your repository, please only modify the highlighted regions in `src/course.cpp`
+    In your repository, please only modify the highlighted regions in `src/course.cpp` indicated below

 ``` C++ tab="include/course.h"